Are the new COVID-19 swab tests accurate?

 You will have heard in public health announcements and in the media that some people have had mild COVID-19 infections, and others moderate, severe or critical.

-The terms generally used to classify the illness are:
+The terms generally used to classify COVID-19 are:

-In this article we will look at asymptomatic and mild infections.
+In this article we will look at asymptomatic and mild COVID-19.
 In part two of the series we explain moderate, severe and critical COVID-19.